Tour Length

 “If you love nature and wildlife, a gorilla trekking safari is a once-in-a-lifetime experience not to be missed.
 Coming eye-to-eye with these gentle giants, especially a silverback, is truly unforgettable.
 Gorilla trekking is more accessible than before.
 Mountain gorillas can be tracked in three countries: Rwanda, Uganda and the Democratic Republic of Congo (DRC).
 The tourism industry in Uganda and, to a lesser extent, Rwanda has blossomed in recent years and these countries have opened up to tourism extensively.
 Both countries have lots more to offer than gorilla trekking alone, which makes a trip even more worthwhile.
 Gorillas are highly endangered.
 So, it is also worth considering that the money you spend on gorilla trekking will be used in the conservation and protection of these great apes.”

-1How do I choose the best country for this type of safari?
+1How do I choose the best country for a gorilla trekking tour?

 “African mountain gorillas have a very small range which extends over three countries: Uganda, Rwanda and the DRC.
 All three countries offer amazing gorilla trekking experiences, but there are differences.
 Uganda is most developed for tourism and has the most to offer in addition to gorilla trekking.
 You can do a safari in Uganda that covers several savannah wildlife reserves, chimp trekking and gorilla trekking.
 Rwanda, with its turbulent past, offers a similar experience but the cost for gorilla trekking is much higher.
 However, tourism is less developed away from Volcanoes National Park, the base for gorilla trekking.
 The DRC also offers great gorilla trekking but has been politically unstable for a long time.
 Virunga National Park is mostly visited from Rwanda as a quick visit across the border, but it will take time for the park to re-establish itself after the region’s past conflict.
 The price for gorilla trekking in Uganda is US$700, in Rwanda US$1500 and in the DRC US$400.”